LeanVel/iInject/README.md

   $ sudo  python setup.py install
 ```

-iInjector was tested using the version of iSign backuped in this repository https://github.com/LeanVel/isign
+iInject was tested using the version of iSign backuped in this repository https://github.com/LeanVel/isign